AscendingPassage.com HOME PAGE.

 and seven in breadth.
 The capitals of the columns represent heads

-of Isis, similar to those at Tintyra (Dendera?), except that they are in much
+of Hathor, similar to those at Tintyra (Dendera), except that they are in much

 lower relief, and in the same style as the sculptures on the walls